SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 Depending on the content of the PR description, this action will create different types of Jira tickets:
 - A `Task` with no parent if there is no ticket mentioned in the description

+If Jira tickets are mentioned in the title, add them to the pull request description if they are not already included.

 ## Inputs

 ### `github-token`